The Corn Exchange Newbury are excited to have developed this project in Year One of Ageing Creatively with celebrated poet John Killick.

 In the 2017/18 academic year we delivered two Words Together projects with poet and facilitator, Becci Louise.
 The first with Kennet School and Walnut Close Care Home, the second with John O'Gaunt School and Hungerford Day Centre.
 We're currently in the planning stages of our 2018/19 projects.

 Words Together is part of our Ageing Creatively programme funded by...

-Words Together launched in early 2017 for members of Fairclose Day Centre and a local school.
+Words Together launched in early 2017 for members of Fairclose Day Centre and Trinity School.
 We are actively looking to partner with new care providers and secondary schools so if you are connected with a either of the two and would like to participate in the project please contact firstname.lastname@example.org